The types of lifts for education

 Passenger lifts

-A passenger lift is what first springs to mind when you mention the word 'lift'.
-These lifts can range in size from 3 to 33 people and beyond, though eight-person is the most common size due to Part M building regulations.
+When you mention the word' lift, ' a passenger lift is what first springs to mind.
+These lifts can accommodate 3 to 33 people and beyond, though eight-person is the most common size due to Part M building regulations.
+Passenger lifts are also the only lifts that can be evacuation lifts.

 Passenger lifts fall under the Lifts Regulations 2016, so they travel faster than 0.15m/s, allowing for relatively rapid movement of people through a building - typically, a journey takes around 18 seconds between floors.